Linnorm236/Linnorm236/README.md

 ## 🎨 Front‑End Passion

-I love working with modern CSS (Grid, Flexbox, custom properties, container queries, scroll-driven animations.) and building sleek, responsive UIs.
+I love working with modern CSS (Grid, Flexbox, container queries, **scroll-driven animations**) and building sleek, responsive UIs.
 Whether it’s a brand‑new interface or a redesign of an existing open‑source project, I enjoy turning designs into clean, performant code.

 ## 🚀 Currently Learning